ThatcherCrull/Hangman/README.md

-# Lab 10: Hangman with a Twist
+# Hangman with a Twist
 *Adapted from a “Nifty Assignment” (Stanford University)*

 ## Introduction